 - Home schooled graduates at least 17 years of age

 Conditional Admission is granted to:

-- Home school students under the age of 17 (students using college courses to enhance their home school curriculum are not considered dual enrolled).
+- Home school students under the age of 17 (students using college courses to enhance their home school curriculum are not considered dual/concurrent enrolled).
 Students in this category must have ACT test results or take Kirtland’s placement test.

 Students may change their status to regular admission if they meet the requirements.
 A form is available in the Student Services office.